 182. The Court then embarked on an analysis to harmonize the WCP and VRA.
-The

-Stephenson Court, in reconciling the VRA and WCP, required the formation of single-member
+The Stephenson Court, in reconciling the VRA and WCP, required the formation of single-member legislative districts to ensure compliance with the VRA according to the following criteria:

-[L]egislative districts required by the VRA shall be formed prior to creation of non-VRA districts. ...
+[L]egislative districts required by the VRA shall be formed prior to creation of non-VRA districts....
 To the maximum extent practicable, such VRA districts shall also comply with the legal requirements of the WCP, as herein established for all redistricting plans and districts throughout the State.